youhadmeatzugzug/youhadmeatzugzug.github.io/msv/stoneguard/index.md

 date: 2025-08-13
 ---

-Got it — since Blonker is now an Arcane Mage and Scumlyfe is Destruction, we can tweak the plan to maximize DPS uptime and ensure tile coverage without compromising burst phases.

----

 ## Stone Guard – Heroic 10-Man (Stack Method)

 You’ll be stacking all three Guardians together to maximize cleave and simplify positioning.
 Tile painting is still critical — Energized Tiles give your group a big DPS boost.